marko628/ColorCollection/Readme.md

 ###Note from marko628: this is Udacity's code from the previous version of the iOS Persistence course.
 I've updated it to Swift 3.
+The comments below apply to the original Swift 2 version.

 ###The Color Collection